 Importance of a Minutes Book To comply with the Companies Act, 2013:

-It is essential to maintain a minutes book at the registered office.
-It is crucial to avoid improper maintenance of the minute’s book, as the court may consider meetings were not held.
+It is essential to maintain a minute’s book at the registered office.
+It is crucial to avoid improper maintenance of the minutes, as the court may consider that meetings were not held.
 Moreover, the minute’s book should not be pasted on printed paper to ensure its authenticity.
 It should contain details such as the meeting’s name, place, venue, and the time the meeting commenced.

 Recording Details of Participants:

-All directors present physically at the meeting need not be recorded, but for those attending virtually, their names should be documented.
+All directors present in person at the meeting do not need to be recorded; however, for those attending virtually, their names should be documented for the record.
 Additionally, the presence of the company secretary at the meeting should be recorded for accurate documentation.

 Election and Quorum